 How does the program work and am I eligible for the benefits?

-Premium collections will begin January 2019 and Paid Family and Medical Leave benefits will be available starting Jan.
+Premium collections began January 2019 and Paid Family and Medical Leave benefits have been available since Jan.
 1, 2020.

 To qualify for Paid Family and Medical Leave, you must work 820 hours or more in the qualifying period.
 The qualifying period is the first four of the last five completed calendar quarters starting from the day you intend to take leave.